gradle/gradle/design-docs/improved-console.md

 > NOTE: We must avoid use of save/restore cursor position unless we switch to a [terminfo](https://en.wikipedia.org/wiki/Terminfo)-based Console handling instead of using ANSI.

+User guide is updated with new output examples.

 ### Test Coverage
 * A terminal size with fewer than max parallel operations displays (rows - 2) operations.